Ovini99/TLAPS_Real/README.md

 The examples/real_num_examples folder contains TLA+ specification examples to run with the proof manager (these examples contain theorems with real arithmetic)
 The theorems in these examples use the `BY Z3` keyword to call the Z3 backend

+Refer to our paper `Real Arithmetic in TLAPM NFM 2024` for further information